IBM/cp4waiops-samples/kubectl-plugin/waiops-status.md

-KIND               NAMESPACE   NAME    VERSION   STATUS LifecycleService   katamari    aiops   3.4.0     Ready
+KIND               NAMESPACE   NAME    VERSION   STATUS LifecycleService   katamari    aiops   3.2.0     Ready

-KIND      NAMESPACE   NAME               VERSION AIOpsUI   katamari    aiopsui-instance   0.1.0

-KIND                  NAMESPACE   NAME    VERSION   STATUS IssueResolutionCore   katamari    aiops   3.4.0     Ready
+KIND                  NAMESPACE   NAME    VERSION   STATUS IssueResolutionCore   katamari    aiops   3.2.0     Ready

 If only a short time has passed since the upgrade was started, the components may need more time to complete upgrading.
 If you have waited a significant amount of time